-When a taxpayer recovers or recoups any amount in relation to an exchange item in respect of which a loss or bad debt was claimed and deducted under section 11(a) or 11(i), the total amount recovered or recouped is included in income in the year of assessment in which it is recouped under section 8(4)(a).
-Section 8(4)(a) provides for a recoupment of amounts previously allowed as deductions under, amongst others, sections 11(a), 11(i) and 24I.
+When a taxpayer recovers or recoups any amount in relation to an exchange item in respect of which a loss or bad debt was claimed and deducted under section 11(a), section 11(i) or section 24I(4)(a), the total amount recovered or recouped is included in income in the year of assessment in which it is recouped under section 8(4)(a).
+Section 8(4)(a) provides for a recoupment of amounts previously allowed as deductions under, amongst others, section 11(a), section 11(i) and section 24I.